 Full-service movers are the most convenient option and, frankly, the best when you're preparing to move a moderate to long-distance, or have more than one or two rooms worth of belongings.
 However, sometimes it's not possible to pay for a full-service moving company's white glove service.

 This is where the other type of Moving service comes in handy: Moving Labor Help.
-This type of moving help is when you rent a moving truck from companies like Uhaul, Budget etc and then hire labor help to help you load and unload the truck.
+This type of moving service is when you rent a moving truck from companies like Uhaul, Budget etc and then hire labor help to help you load and unload the truck.

 The Pros and Cons of Moving Labor Services